-To the extent recognized under applicable law, you hereby explicitly and unambiguously consent to the collection, use and transfer, in electronic or other form, of your personal data as described in this Award Agreement by and among the Corporation for the exclusive purpose of implementing, administering and managing your participation in the Plan.
+To the extent recognized under applicable law, you hereby explicitly and unambiguously consent to the collection, use and transfer, in electronic or other form, of your Personal Data (defined below) as described in this Award Agreement by and among the Corporation for the exclusive purpose of implementing, administering and managing your participation in the Plan.

-You understand that the Corporation holds certain personal information about you, including, but not limited to, your name, home address and telephone number, date of birth, social insurance number or other identification number, salary, nationality, job title, any shares or directorships held in the Corporation, details of all awards or any other entitlement to shares awarded, canceled, exercised, vested, unvested or outstanding in your favor, for the purpose of implementing, administering and managing the Plan ("Data").
-You understand that Data may be transferred to any third parties assisting in the implementation, administration and management of the Plan, that these recipients may be located in your country or elsewhere, and that the recipient's country may have different data privacy laws and protections than your country.
-You understand that you may request a list with the names and addresses of any potential recipients of the Data by contacting your local human resources representative.
-You authorize the recipients to receive, possess, use, retain and transfer the Data, in electronic or other form, for the purposes of implementing, administering and managing your participation in the Plan, including any requisite transfer of such Data as may be required to a broker or other third party with whom the Corporation may elect to administer the settlement of any award.
-You understand that Data will be held only as long as is necessary to implement, administer and manage your participation in the Plan.
-You understand that you may, at any time, view Data, request additional information about the storage and processing of Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing your local human resources representative.
+You understand that the Corporation collects, holds, uses and processes certain information about you, including, but not limited to, your name, home address and telephone number, date of birth, social insurance number or other identification number, salary, nationality, job title, any shares or directorships held in the Corporation, details of all awards or any other entitlement to shares awarded, canceled, exercised, vested, unvested or outstanding in your favor, for the purpose of implementing, administering and managing the Plan ("Personal Data").
+The Corporation acts as the controller/owner of this Personal Data, and processes this Personal Data for purposes of implementing, administering, and managing the Plan.
+The Corporation protects the Personal Data that it receives in the United States from the European Union in accordance with the EU-U.S. Privacy Shield.
+You can obtain further information about Privacy Shield in the Corporation's European Employee Privacy Notice, which can currently be accessed through the Corporation's Cross Function Procedure CRX-017.

+You understand that Personal Data may be transferred to any third parties assisting in the implementation, administration and management of the Plan, that these recipients may be located in your country or elsewhere, and that the recipient's country may have different data privacy laws and protections than your country.
+You may request a list with the names and addresses of any third-party recipients of the Personal Data by contacting your local human resources representative.
+Where disclosing Personal Data to these third parties, the Corporation provides appropriate safeguards for protecting the transfer of your Personal Data, such as establishing standard data protection clauses with the third parties as adopted by the European Commission.
+You may request a copy of, or information about, such safeguards by contacting your local human resources representative.
+You authorize these third-party recipients to receive, possess, use, retain and transfer your Personal Data, in electronic or other form, for the purposes of implementing, administering and managing your participation in the Plan, including any requisite transfer of such Personal Data as may be required to a broker or other third party with whom the Corporation may elect to administer the settlement of any award.
+You understand that Personal Data will be held only as long as is necessary to implement, administer and manage your participation in the Plan and comply with applicable legal requirements.

+To the extent provided by your local law, you may, at any time, have the right to request: access to your Personal Data, rectification of your Personal Data, erasure of your Personal Data, restriction of processing of your Personal Data, and portability of your Personal Data.
+You may also have the right to object, on grounds related to a particular situation, to the processing of your Personal Data, as well as to refuse or withdraw the consents herein, in any case without cost, by contacting in writing your local human resources representative.
 You understand, however, that refusing or withdrawing your consent may affect your ability to participate in the Plan.
-For more information on the consequences of your refusal to consent or withdrawal of consent, change your compensation or other benefits or to terminate your employment with or without cause.
-You acknowledge and agree as follows:
+For more information on the consequences of your refusal to consent or withdrawal of consent, you understand that you may contact your local human resources representative.